1itvinka/anastasiya.dev/content/blog/books-2021/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/41qaGvaR-aL._SL500_.jpg)

 Another great book.
-The key idea is that any strict diet will only slow down the metabolism and increase your body's weight set point, which will eventually result in more weight gain.
+The key idea is that any strict diet will only slow down the metabolism and increase your body's weight set point, resulting in more weight gain.
 It has nothing to do with self-control and willpower.
 The subconscious mind always wins this buttle.
 Only by targeting the weight set point and the signals that communicate with it, it's possible to lose weight for good.
 I highly recommend this book not only to people who want to control their weight, but also to anyone who've ever judged overweight people.

 </section>